 If you want to start feeding birds in your garden, or even from an apartment balcony, it can be a great hobby.
 If you put some suitable bird food out, the birds will come.
-It might take a while but you will see visitors.
-When I started I did not know which food to use, or which type of bird feeder is best.
-The key is knowing what to use and back then I had a lot of questions.
+It might take a while but they will come.
+The main thing to know is which type of wild bird feeder is best in your situation.

 Choosing The Right Bird Feeder

 Of course, you can put a plate of seed out on the grass and the birds will find it.
 Some might like it, some might not.
 The danger here is that other ground feeding animals will also find your offerings, such as rats and squirrels.
 Even other birds you might choose to avoid will undoubtedly steal all the food from other birds – pigeons spring to mind, as well as magpies and crows.